polyfem/polyfem.github.io/docs/tutorial.md

 You can also specify a file containing a list of integers per each edge/face of the mesh indicating the tag in the json value `bc_tag`.

-If you want to run the *real* plate with hole problem you need to choose `GenericTensor` as problem, set the correct Lame constants in `params`, and specify the proper boundary conditions in `problem_params`.
+If you want to run the *real* plate with hole problem you need to choose `GenericTensor` as problem, set the correct Lamé constants in `params`, and specify the proper boundary conditions in `problem_params`.
 For this example, we want Neumann boundary condition of [100, 0]  (a force of 100 in x) applied to the whole right side (pulling), so in the `neumann_boundary` array of `problem_params` we add an entry with `id` 3 and value [100, 0].
 For the 2 Dirichlet is a bit more complicated because we want reflective boundary condition, that is we want to fix only one of the 2 coordinates.
 For instance, the right part of the mesh (id 1) needs to be fixed in x (or equivalent can move only in y-direction).
 To do so we add an entry to the `dirichlet_boundary` array with `id` 1 and `value` [0, 0], that is zero displacement, and specify which `dimension` these boundaries needs to be applied, in this case only the x-direction so `dimension` gets the value `[true, false]`.
 Similarly, the top part (id 4) gets `dimension=[false, true]`.